tomxp411/opcode-table-maker/README.md

 ## License

 This product is being built for our personal use, but we are sharing with you in the hope you'll find it useful.
 We provide no warranty of any kind.

 Please read [License.md].
 This is open source software, and you can use it for your own projects.
 Factual data on this repository (ie: opcode listings) cannot be Copyrighted under US law and so are Public Domain.
 All Copyright notices must be preserved in derivative versions, as follows:

 (c) 2024 Tom Wilson, Tim Soderson
-Contact: wilsontp@gmail.com
+Contact: [wilsontp@gmail.com](wilsontp@gmail.com) or file an Issue on the repo here.